astampoulis/makam-paper-funpearl/makamcode/03-dependent-binding.md

 pattern... the third is the branch body, with the pattern variables introduced.
 Oh, and the last argument is the `else` case.

 ADVISOR.
 Right.
-And I think something like this should work for the typing judgement.
+And I think something like this should work for the typing judgment.
 Let me write a few cases.

 ```makam